Elliott-Kerr/Anti-Bullying-PSA/index.md

 Now ask yourself...
 "What would you do?"
 <div>
- {% include youtubePlayer.html id=PKDyXb3SpGY %} <p>This man faces discrimination simply because he's illterate.
+ <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This man faces discrimination simply because he's illterate.
 The bully in this situation is the cashier while the victim is the illiterate man.
 Try to identify the bystanders and allies.</p>

+ {% include youtubePlayer.html id=PKDyXb3SpGY %}
  </div>

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).